wenfh2020/wenfh2020.github.io/_posts/2020-02-20-redis-expire.md

  * for ready file descriptors. */
 void beforeSleep(struct aeEventLoop *eventLoop) {
     ...
-    /* Run a fast expire cycle (the called function will return
-     * ASAP if a fast cycle is not needed). */ if (server.active_expire_enabled && server.masterhost == NULL)
+    if (server.active_expire_enabled && server.masterhost == NULL)
         activeExpireCycle(ACTIVE_EXPIRE_CYCLE_FAST);
     ...